Implicit conversions are performed whenever an expression of some type T1

 , overload resolution rules decide which overload is compiled.

-Note: in arithmetic expressions, the destination type for the implicit conversions on the operands to binary operators is determined by a separate set of rules, usual arithmetic conversions.
+Note: in arithmetic expressions, the destination type for the implicit conversions on the operands to binary operators is determined by a separate set of rules: usual arithmetic conversions.

 Implicit conversion sequence consists of the following, in this order:

-When considering the argument to a constructor or to a user-defined conversion function, only a standard conversion sequence is allowed (otherwise user-defined conversions could be effectively chained).
+When considering the argument to a constructor or to a user-defined conversion function, only one standard conversion sequence is allowed (otherwise user-defined conversions could be effectively chained).
 When converting from one non-class type to another non-class type, only a standard conversion sequence is allowed.

 A standard conversion sequence consists of the following, in this order: